fenguoerbian/notes/readme.md

 - MDD and related concepts in testing

-- Some Bayesian concepts, such as prior/posterior distribution and prior/posterior predictive distribution
+- Some Bayesian concepts, such as prior/posterior distribution, prior/posterior predictive distribution and credible interval.

 - conditional power